RockLikeAmadeus/swe-toolbox/general/design-and-architecture/behavior-driven-development/high-level-end-to-end-bdd-example.md

 #### Going from acceptance tests to unit tests

-While acceptance tests often use a full (or near-fill) application stack, unit tests concentrate on individual components in isolation to build up the components that implement the desired behavior.
+While acceptance tests often use a full (or near-full) application stack, unit tests concentrate on individual components in isolation to build up the components that implement the desired behavior.
 Test-driven development using unit tests makes it easier to focus on getting a particular unit of the code working, and identifying what other services or components it will depend on to do its job.
 Additionally, having unit tests in place makes it easier to isolate errors in the future.
-Typically, we write manu small unit tests to get a larger acceptance test to pass.
+Typically, we write many small unit tests to get a larger acceptance test to pass.

 ![alt text](the-BDD-TDD-cycle.png)